-Abstract: Collaboration is one of the essential skills that students must have in the global era.
-With collaboration skills, students can interact in groups and take responsibility for solving problems, impacting learning outcomes.
-However, integrating collaboration skills in learning still challenges teachers and students.
-Therefore, it is necessary to pilot innovative learning media to promote collaboration skills in learning activities.
-This study examined the impact of using STEM-based 3D audio-visual protein synthesis kit box learning media on collaboration skills and learning outcomes.
-The study was conducted on SMA Negeri 1 Tanggul students, Jember Regency, East Java.
-The study used a pre-test and post-test control group design.
-The experimental class was treated using the TGT learning model with STEM learning media, while the control class applied traditional learning.
+Abstract: Collaboration skills are essential for students to develop to meet the demands of 21stcentury skills.
+Collaboration skills help students engage with their classmates (peers) during the learning activities.
+Learning outcomes are achievements achieved by students academically through various assignments and exams.
+Learning outcomes are a benchmark for improving thinking skills.
+This study examines the effectiveness of STEM media on teamwork skills and the learning outcomes of class XII students at SMAN 2 Tanggul.
+The research design is a pretestposttest control based on a group design.
+The experimental class was treated using STEM learning media, while the control class applied traditional learning.
 This study used two types of groups, namely large groups and small groups, which aimed to determine the effect of the number of members in the group on collaboration skills.
-Based on the one-way ANOVA test analysis in the control and experimental classes, the research results obtained a sig < 0.05 with the hypothesis Ha rejected, which means there is a difference in collaboration skills between students in large and small groups.
-The one-way ANOVA test analysis results in the control and experimental classes obtained a sig < 0.05 with the hypothesis H0 rejected, which means there is a difference in student learning outcomes.
+Based on the one-way ANOVA test analysis in the control and experimental classes, the research results obtained a sig 000<0,05 with the hypothesis H_a rejected, which means there is a difference in collaboration skills between students in large and small groups.
+While the results of the one-way ANOVA test analysis in the control and experimental classes obtained a sig.
+000 < 0,05 with the hypothesis H0 rejected, which means there is a difference in student learning outcomes.

-Keywords: collaboration skills, learning outcomes, team games and tournaments (TGT).
+Keywords: collaboration skills, learning outcomes, team games and tournaments (TGT)

-• INTRODUCTION
+INTRODUCTION

 Several vital skills need to be taught to students in line with the times.
-The advancement of science and technology in the 21st century necessitates that Indonesia equip its human resources to exhibit excellence in contributing to development (Ulfa et al., 2021).
-These skills include various abilities such as creativity, communication, critical thinking, and collaboration (Thornhill-Miller et al., 2023; Dilekçi & Karatay, 2023).
-Collaboration is one of the skills that is the focus of science learning today.
+The advancement of science and technology in the 21st century necessitates that Indonesia equip its human resources to exhibit excellence in contributing to the nation's development (Ulfa et al., 2021).
+These skills include various abilities such as creativity, communication, critical thinking, and collaboration (Riaz & Din, 2023).
+The skill that some science learning research is currently focusing on is collaboration.
 Collaboration is a group learning process to discuss different views and knowledge.
-This activity involves discussion, where group members give each other advice, listen, and respect the various opinions that arise (Astuti et al., 2024; Le et al., 2018).
-Collaboration skills are critical to optimizing the learning process (Qureshi et al., 2023; Van Leeuwen & Janssen, 2019) because they can increase knowledge, social interaction, self-confidence, and motivation (Liao et al., 2019; Sari et al., 2023).
+This activity involves discussion, where group members give each other advice, listen, and respect the various opinions that arise (Astuti et al., 2024).
+Collaboration skills are critical to optimizing the learning process because they can increase knowledge, social interaction, self-confidence, and motivation (Sari et al., 2023; Hardinata et al., 2023).

-Collaboration between students can improve the learning process, help distribute tasks, encourage a sense of responsibility for the tasks given, and improve social skills.
-The research revealed that collaboration impacts learning processes and knowledge retention (Nurwahidah et al., 2021; Zambrano et al., 2019).
-In addition, learning that emphasizes collaboration has positive impacts, such as increasing the sense of responsibility, experience, creativity, and quality produced by group ideas (Dooley &
+Collaboration between students can improve learning that focuses on them, help distribute tasks, encourage a sense of responsibility for the tasks given, and improve social skills.
+The research revealed that collaboration impacts learning processes and knowledge retention (Nurwahidah et al., 2021).
+In addition, learning that emphasizes collaboration has positive impacts, such as increasing the sense of responsibility, experience, creativity, and quality produced by group ideas (Dooley & Sexton-Finck, 2017).
+However, problems still often arise today, such as the results of research conducted by Siagan et al. (2019) showing that students need help to complete the tasks given well and comprehensively, and there are difficulties in describing thought processes and a lack of cooperation with friends.
+This state aligns with research conducted by Ulhusna et al. (2020), where collaboration skills are still low, impacting student learning outcomes.
+Therefore, appropriate learning methods are needed to succeed in student learning (Arifin et al., 2023; Perdana et al., 2023).

-Sexton-Finck, 2017).
-However, learning involving collaboration skills is still challenging for teachers and students (Hsu, 2018; Scager et al., 2020).
-Some research results also show that collaboration skills in the learning science process still need to be improved (Baser et al., 2017; Cravens et al., 2022; Ulhusna et al., 2020).
-The results of some of these studies suggest the implementation of innovative learning that facilitates collaborative activities.